-1.1.5 An IGC-approved device to record pressure altitude and GPS position and altitude.
-A given FLIGHT RECORDER (FR) may be approved for all flights, all badges, or Silver through Diamond badge claims only.
+An IGC-approved device to record pressure altitude and GPS position and altitude.
+The approval level of a given FLIGHT RECORDER (FR) specifies its use for badge and record

-POSITION RECORDER 1.1.6 A NAC-approved device to record GPS data for Silver or Gold badge claims only.
+POSITION RECORDER 1.1.6 A POSITION RECORDER (PR) is a NAC-approved device to record GPS data for Silver or Gold badge claims only.